-2.4 Recommendation
+2.4 Recommendations

-1. THAT monitoring of consented activities at the Allied Concrete Waitara site in the 2016-2017 year continues at the same level as in 2015-2016.
+- 1. THAT in the first instance monitoring of consented activities at the Allied Concrete Waitara site in the 2017-2018 year continues at the same level as in 2016-2017. - THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.

-3. Firth Industries (Division of Fletcher Conrete and Infrastructure Limited)
+Firth Industries (Division of Fletcher Concrete and Infrastructure Limited)